FAQs

 Some patients get immediate relief from a cortisone injection.
 For others, it may take up to 2 weeks for the injection to take effect.
 However, most people notice relief within 2 to 3 days.
 The duration of a cortisone injection can vary greatly.
 Some will last as long as a year, whereas others may last only a few days.
 It is also important to know that occasionally pain can get worse following a cortisone injection before it gets better.
 In the meantime, over the counter pain medications and ice are recommended.

-The amount of time will vary depending on each patient and each specific procedure.
-Please feel free to discuss this with us at your appointment.
+The amount of time will vary depending on each unique patient, and each unique procedure.
+Please feel free to discuss this with us in your appointment, or contact us directly with any questions.
+You may call our clinic, or email us using the General Contact Form on the Contact & Locations page of this website.

 The timeframe for recovery depends on the procedure and the individual, but it is our goal to get you back to your regular lifestyle as fast as possible.
 You can discuss your likely recovery time at your appointment.